Blueberry Mint Cosmo Cocktail

 Yay!
 I’m glad you liked it!
 Cheers!

 Elaine, you’re a girl after my own heart!
-This recipe sounds amazing (and a bit dangerous!)
-I can’t wait to mix these up!
-I wish I had one right now!
+This recipe was amazing (and a bit dangerous!) and I can’t wait to make it again.

 The Cosmo is my all time favorite cocktail.
-Perhaps that dates me, but I really don’t care. lol I’d love this blueberry mint version.
-My husband makes the best cocktails for me.
-I’ll get him on this version. 🙂
+Perhaps that dates me, but I really don’t care. lol I love this blueberry mint version.
+My husband makes the all the cocktails for me.

 Haha.
 Yes the cosmo does date you but it’s still very popular!!
 I’m older than you and I remember when these came into fashion. 🙂 Thank you Michelle!